kech-app/ashx/README.md

 - AshX is not a DSL builder
 - AshX have a "welcome policy" to other languages (Ruby, Clojure, JS, Yaml, XML). (see CarbonUI for inspiration [CarbonUI - supported frameworks](https://carbondesignsystem.com/developing/frameworks/other-frameworks))
 - AshX adheres to the [Rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power)
-- Accelerate the adoption of ash by focusing on syntax skills (reference: [How Syntax Contributes to Reading Development](https://www.doe.mass.edu/massliteracy/skilled-reading/language-comprehend/syntax.html))
+- AshX accelerates the adoption of ash by focusing on syntax skills (reference: [How Syntax Contributes to Reading Development](https://www.doe.mass.edu/massliteracy/skilled-reading/language-comprehend/syntax.html))

-## Methods and required skill levels - HR POV
+## Methods and required skill levels - HR Point of View
 _Technical design skills_: excellent

 _Programming skills_: good